 Houston Texans founder and owner McNair dies at 81

-HOUSTON (AP) — Robert "Bob" McNair, the man who brought football back to Houston after the Oilers left for Tennessee by founding the Texans, has died.
+HOUSTON (AP) — Robert "Bob" McNair, billionaire founder and owner of the Houston Texans, has died.
 He was 81.

 "He was a very caring, thoughtful and passionate individual," coach Bill O'Brien said in a statement.
 "As much as he cared about winning, I think the thing I will remember most about Mr. McNair is the way he cared about the players."